Ontario. Ministry of Health and Long Term Care

 * HOP - residents with chronic illness or dysfunction requiring long-term oxygen therapy

-The home oxygen program, under ADP, pays full cost of home oxygen if client is 65 years or over, or on Home Care, social assistance or living in a long term care facility.
-It pays 75 per cent of cost for anyone else.
+Home Oxygen Program: ADP pays full cost of home oxygen if client is 65 years and older, and on Home Care, social assistance or living in a long term care facility.
+If the equipment is worn out, no longer under warranty and beyond repair at a reasonable cost, program may pay up to 75 per cent of the cost of a replacement.

 In most cases, client pays a share of the cost at time of purchase and vendor bills ADP for the balance.
 For categories where grants are paid, client pays 100 per cent of cost to the vendor.

-Fee assistance may be available from a variety of sources to help pay applicant's portion: voluntary/charitable organizations, other government programs,some municipal social service departments.
+Fee assistance may be available from a variety of sources to help pay applicant's portion: voluntary and charitable organizations, other government programs and some municipal social service departments.